mmbman/Katagiri/1981-08-26-Blue-Cliff-Record-Case-20-Talk-1.md

+---
+title: "Blue Cliff Record, Case 20: Lung Ya’s Meaning of the Coming from the West – Talk 1"
+description: August 26, 1981 Dharma Talk by Dainin Katagiri Roshi
+---

 [Previous](unfinished-1981-1) –
 [Home](index#blue-cliff-record-case-18) –
 [Next](unfinished-1981-2)

+**This transcript is still in rough draft form.**

+Listen: <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-20-lecture-1" target="_blank">Original Recording</a> |
+<a class="nr-custom-trigger">NaturalReader</a>

 ---
-# Blue Cliff Record, Case 20: Lung Ya’s Meaning of the Coming from the West – Talk 1
-## August 26, 1981 Dharma Talk by Dainin Katagiri Roshi
-#### Transcribed by Kikan Michael Howard

-**This transcript is still in rough draft form.**

-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-20-lecture-1" target="_blank">Listen to the original recording</a>

-<a class="nr-custom-trigger">Listen using NaturalReader</a>

 <a name="000"></a>
 ##### start of recording